bbhardin/HackEurope26/improvement_notes_v1_response.md

 ### Complexity: Low–Medium
 The data model already supports this.
 The main work is the frontend form and the optional keyword detection for order-relevant communication.

+# Edit: Point 10 is a good point.
+Please keep it.
+On top of that, we would like to implement logging of outgoing messages.
+In other words, a customer texts the wholesaler via WhatsApp and that is played into the dashboard.
+Now, equally, the wholesaler can text the customer via WhatsApp back.
+This should also be logged in the application and, if relevant, affect the order details.
+For example, if outgoing message says "I will edit your order to 1 bag less of coffee" and the custoemr replies "Sounds good", the order should be adapted accordingly.

 ---